Munduruca/udacity-sent-tflearn/README.md

 #todo:
 we still need to fix 2 points which are
 1. load the ".tflearn" model
-2. run a random sentece
+2. predict sentiment using a random sentece